 Along with its cultural traditions, Nagoya is an important port city and industrial center.
-Major international businesses have a presence in Nagoya, including Toyota, Lexus (Toyota’s luxury brand), Mitsubishi Motors, Brother Industries, Boeing, and Mitsubishi Heavy Industries.
+Major international businesses have a presence in Nagoya, including Toyota, Lexus, Mitsubishi Motors, Brother Industries, Boeing, and Mitsubishi Heavy Industries.

 Nagoya will be your classroom.
 You can easily apply what you study in the classroom when you explore popular local sites, such as the Atsuta Shrine and Nagoya Castle.
 Visit some of the city’s many museums, like the Toyota Automobile Museums and Nagoya/Boston Museum of Fine Arts.
 Everything you do will be part of your learning experience.

-We want you to feel at home in Japan, so we will do everything we can to help you integrate into life in Nagoya.
-Our cultural events and activities will increase your understanding of daily life for the people of Nagoya.
+We want you to feel at home in Japan, so we do everything we can to help you integrate into life in Nagoya.
+From housing to cultural events and activities, our job is to make sure you have the most authentic study abroad experience possible.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.